treemorse/farteam/README.md

 While many fitness employees were being laid off[^2], virtual training, home gyms and outdoor exercise became extremely popular[^1].
 </br></br>
 Based on this data, an assumption can be made that currently, the demand for fitness lessons from experienced instructors exceeds the supply.
-This project's purpose is to provide jobs for fitness coaches, as well as to create an environment for ex gym members to communicate with professional fitness instructors.
+This project's main goal is to provide jobs for fitness coaches, as well as to create an environment for ex gym members to communicate with professional fitness instructors.
 </br></br>
 In order to achieve this goal, I have created a cross-platform mobile app for fitness instructors and their potential clients.